sumdher/trajectory_segmenter_movmedspd/README.md

 ## Weaknesses:
 - Unusual behaviour if the data is too noisy.
 - Needs POIs' locations to be known in advance (Future work).
+- The method works for indoor trajectories with mainly low-speed data, the adaptation to other kinds of data needs to be studied.
+(Future work)

 ## IMPLEMENTATION